travisdoor/bl/doc/readme.md

 	}

 ## Variables
 Variable (mutable) can be declared with 'mut' key-word.
 They are alocated only with no default value set.
+Mutables can be initialized with some value.

     /* EXAMPLE: Mut */